vicenteherrera/kubernetes_tutorial/docs/04_get_credentials.md

 az aks browse --resource-group SysTest-k8s-resources --name SysTest-k8s
 ```

-A new browser window will open to the dashboard at http://127.0.0.1:8001 without having to enter aditional credentials.
+A new browser window will open to the dashboard at http://127.0.0.1:8001 without having to enter additional credentials.
 [More info at this link](https://docs.microsoft.com/en-us/azure/aks/kubernetes-dashboard).

 ![Kubernetes dashboard](../docs/img/kube_dashboard.png)